The Ultimate Guide to Digital Photo Booths

 2. Space and Aesthetics

 Old-school booths were heavy, boxy, and often an eyesore in a beautifully decorated venue.
 Modern digital photo booths are minimalist.
-They take up a fraction of the footprint, often just a few square feet, allowing them to fit into tight spaces or roam the dance floor (in the case of "roamer" booths).
+They take up just a few square feet, allowing them to fit into tight spaces or roam the dance floor (in the case of "roamer" booths).
 Their white or customizable shells blend seamlessly with luxury wedding decor or corporate branding.

 3. Interactive Content Formats